Table of Contents

 This is a less-common term for a variable-rate GIC.
 The concept is the same.
 With an adjustable-rate GIC, the interest rate varies with a bank’s prime rate.

 Sometimes called an “escalator” GIC, the step-rate GICs are notorious for using stairs to express how the interest rate is calculated.
 Unlike a variable-rate GIC where the interest rate can rise and fall over time, the interest on a step-rate GIC is guaranteed to rise every year.
 It only goes up.

-Mixing elements of traditional GICs with stock-based investments, market-linked GICs are hybrid investment products that are linked to a specific stock market index.
+Mixing elements of traditional GICs with stock-based investments, market growth GICs, or market-linked GICs are hybrid investment products that are linked to a specific stock market index.
 They offer the security of GIC-based insurance eligibility, while also providing the potential for a higher return on investment based on the performance of a specific market index.
 The complex GIC investment types can come with other limitations that could affect an investor’s return, including participation rates and limits on maximum returns.

 Lets looks into what is the difference between registered and non registered gic?
 Registered GICs are held in government registered accounts like RRSPs, RDSPs, RESPs, and TFSAs.
 These GICs are not taxed and, as a result, offer a better return on investment.
 On the flipside, registered products are intended to be used for a specific purpose, and they come with rules and regulations that affect how investors can access their return once the investment matures.